Yu1e/obsidian-yule-always-folded-headings/README.md

 ## 🇬🇧 English

-Headings prefixed with an empty comment `%% %%` (note the space between the percent signs) are always collapsed when opening a note.
+Headings prefixed with an empty comment ` %% %% ` (note the spaces) are always collapsed when opening a note.
 If you expand them and then navigate away, they will automatically collapse again.
 The plugin also hides this empty comment when exiting Source mode.

 Example: